sharmalab/Emory-BMI-GSoC-2019/README.md

 **Overview:** DataScope is a framework for exploratory analysis on high dimensional datasets, especially biomedical datasets.

-During this project, the student would work towards making every request for Data Cafe stateless.
+During this project, the student would work towards making every request for DataScope stateless.
 Consequently, the whole application will be served via a content-delivery network (CDN).

 **Required Skills:** Javascript, Serverless